Marko Bakić: Torino

 On 30 August 2012, it was announced that Bakić signed a two-year contract with Torino F.C., with a clause that states that Fiorentina possesses 50% of the player's contract and is eligible to have the player introduced to their squad after a season spent with Torino.
 Bakić made his Serie A debut at the age of 19 for Torino on 19 May 2013, in a 2–2 draw with Calcio Catania.

 Fiorentina

 On 21 June 2013, Bakić was transferred from Torino to Fiorentina.

 Braga

 On 27 July 2016, Bakić signed a five-year contract for Portuguese club Braga.
 After being sparingly used, he was loaned to Spanish Segunda División club AD Alcorcón on 31 January 2017.

 Mouscron

 After having spent the 2018-19 season at Mouscron on loan from Braga with an option to buy, Mouscron decided to activate the option in June 2019.
 Bakić penned a 4-year contract.

 OFI

-On 18 January 2023, Bakić joined OFI of the Greek Superleague on a free transfer until the summer of 2024.
+On 18 January 2023, Bakić joined OFI of the Greek Super League on a free transfer until the summer of 2024.

 Persepolis

-On 17 July 2025, Bakić joined Persian Gulf Pro League side Persepolis on a one-year deal.
+Marko Bakic joined Persepolis Tehran on July 16, 2025, on a 2-year contract.
+In his ninth game with Persepolis, Bakic managed to score his first goal of the season in a spectacular manner by scoring a goal against Tractor from a planted shot and preventing his team from losing.